Fez–Oujda expressway

-Fes-Oujda Expressway is not an Expressway where it is free but a paying 'Motorway' linking Morocco-Algeria with Oujda-Rabat-Casablanca and Southern Morocco and came into operation on 25 July 2011.
-The road is designated as A2 and is an extension to the Rabat-Fes expressway but in Morocco they tend to use the descriptive name with the city-names at start and finish.
+Fez–Oujda expressway is not an expressway where it is free but a paying 'Motorway' linking Morocco-Algeria with Oujda-Rabat-Casablanca and Southern Morocco and came into operation on 25 July 2011.
+The road is designated as A2 and is an extension to the Rabat–Fez expressway but in Morocco they tend to use the descriptive name with the city-names at start and finish.

-The motorway is an extension on the existing Rabat - Meknes - Fes expressway which is designated as A2 or Rabat–Fes expressway.
+The motorway is an extension on the existing Rabat–Meknes–Fez expressway which is designated as A2 or Rabat–Fez expressway.

 Work started in 2007 and originally planned opening was for 2011.